nooanooa/kirjasto-harjoittelu-2.0/README.md

 1. Name
 2. Picture of the library
 3. Description
+4. Zipcode
-4. City and street via Google Maps (the ones below are included in it)
+5. City and street via Google Maps (the ones below can be found via Google Maps)
-5. Open- and closing time
+6. Open- and closing time
-6. Contact information
+7. Contact information
-7. Link to the library's site
+8. Link to the library's site

 As mentioned before, this will not be using any framework.
 I will rather use the commoner web application.
 It is so, because the last version got very messy with worthless code, API not working correctly and due to the fact that I separated the search from the home page, which made it harder to add the function (and not working correctly).